aosabook/500lines/sampler/README.md

 Note: this chapter assumes some familiarity with statistics and probability theory.

+TODO: include discussion about using `import numpy as np` rather than `import numpy`.

+TODO: include discussion about variable names (descriptive vs math?)

 ## Introduction

 Frequently, in computer science and engineering, we run into problems